Billionaire Ransom: Plot

-Meanwhile the parents of the teens discuss what to do, as they are trapped and will have to follow the kidnappers' demands.
-But then they receive a video call from a government agent who was contacted by the some of the parents behind Mr. Hartmann's back.
+Meanwhile, the parents of the teens discuss what to do, as they are trapped and will have to follow the kidnappers' demands.
+But then they receive a video call from a government agent who was contacted by some of the parents behind Mr. Hartmann's back.
 The agent promises to rescue their kids but Mr. Hartmann refuses saying he will not wait for the bad news and decides to head to the island via his helicopter.
 A representative of one of the other parents Jonathan Tilton-Scofield decides to join him in his endeavor.

 Kyle and the others flee taking Danny's rifle with them, the leader of the mercenaries Speckc finds Danny barely alive and upon his request kills him with a shot to the head.
-Kyle and the others find shelter in a abandoned building and discuss their next move.
+Kyle and the others find shelter in an abandoned building and discuss their next move.
 One of the teens offers the option of killing the last mercenary with the rifle they took from them, but Amy disagrees saying it's not a good idea.
-When the teen asks why Kyle responds by saying because it's not who they are, everything they've done so far has been in self-defense this time it's different they have a choice.
-They decide to use the rifle to incapacitate Speckc rather then kill him and have one of the teens act as a sniper hiding in the forest, while they trap him.
+When the teen asks why Kyle responds by saying that it's not who they are, everything they've done so far has been in self-defense this time it's different they have a choice.
+They decide to use the rifle to incapacitate Speckc rather than kill him and have one of the teens act as a sniper hiding in the forest, while they trap him.

 However Speckc sees through this and takes the teen with the rifle hostage and takes him to the river forcing all the other teens out of their hiding places.
-As they are talking one of teens shoots Speckc in his leg with an arrow, allowing them to escape however Speckc fires back at them with his rifle barely missing the teens.
+As they are talking one of the teens shoots Speckc in his leg with an arrow, allowing them to escape however Speckc fires back at them with his rifle barely missing the teens.
 Kyle tackles him and after a brief struggle, Kyle strikes him several times on his head with a rock and throws him over a small waterfall causing Speckc to land on a protruding spike killing him.

-Afterwards, the authorities arrive and treat the children for their injuries.
+Afterward, the authorities arrive and treat the children for their injuries.
 It is then that Kyle's father Bobby Hartmann arrives much to his surprise, they hug relieved to see each other.
-Jonathan Tilton-Scofield arrives as well, he revealed to be working for Amy's father who is surprised to see him but he states he was worried about her that's why he came.
-Amy thanks him and then walks away and sits down and takes a look at Speckc's satellite cellphone noticing he had placed several calls to a unknown number.
+Jonathan Tilton-Scofield arrives as well, he is revealed to be working for Amy's father who is surprised to see him but he states he was worried about her that's why he came.
+Amy thanks him and then walks away and sits down and takes a look at Speckc's satellite cellphone noticing he had placed several calls to an unknown number.